papivot/cluster-api-aws/README.md

 #### Resurrection of a worker node
 For this demo, we will increase the worker node count back to 3 (in not already done).
 This can per performed by the steps in the section `Manually increasing the # of worker nodes` Once the cluster has reached a steady state, and all the nodes are available in the cluster, terminate one of the **worker nodes** from the AWS ec2 console.

-When the controller next runs the reconciliation loop and sees a missing machine from the machineset, a new ec2 instance will be spawned and added to the workload cluster.
+When the controller next runs the reconciliation loop and sees a missing machine from the machineset, a new ec2 instance should be spawned and added to the workload cluster.

 ----------